- +1 203 729 9000

 Learn more about the SURF RAKE’s beach cleaning applications, models, or options to discover how Barber’s beach cleaning equipment can help you clean your beach.

-Barber offers two beach cleaning machines lines: the Surf Rakes, tractor-towed machines for medium to large beaches, and the Sand Man 850, a self-propelled walk-behind machine for small beaches and congested sandy areas.
+Barber offers two beach cleaning machine lines: the Surf Rakes, tractor-towed machines for medium to large beaches, and the Sand Man 850, a self-propelled walk-behind machine for small beaches and congested sandy areas.

 Our beach cleaning machines remove seaweed, dead fish, plastic waste, glass, syringes, cans, cigarette butts, shells, stones, wood, and virtually any solid surface contaminant.
 Our machines have also been deployed for tar ball and oil spill cleanup.
 The specific debris range varies by model — You can review common applications on each machine’s ‘Applications’ page.